B4ki666/rsschool-cv/cv.md

 telegram: [@B4ki666](https://t.me/B4ki666) <br> email: vanomsn@gmail.com <br> github: [B4ki666](https://github.com/B4ki666) <br> discord: Ivan Sys(@B4ki666)

 ## About me:
+I like to study and learn something new.
+I like to read books, do physical education, listen to music of different genres.
+I'm fond of good cars and bikes.
+I lead an active and healthy lifestyle.
+I like to work and see the results of my work.
+Since childhood, I have had a predisposition to work with electronics and computers.
+I like to disassemble, assemble and configure something.
+I can build, configure, solve problems with computers.
 My goal is to start a career junior front-end developer and develop in this area.
-At the moment I work as a specialist in the customer service center of an Internet provider company.
 ## Scills:
 * HTML & CSS
 * Java script (the basic)